groue/GRMustache/README.md

 If the value is *false*, the tag is rendered with the empty string.

-Otherwise, it is rendered with the `description` of the value, HTML escaped.
+Otherwise, it is rendered with the regular string description of the value, HTML escaped.

 ### Unescaped variable tags `{{{name}}}` and `{{&name}}`